 Enjoy your tour.”

-as that for folks around the world to take a virtual tour of the Commonwealth
+is as easy as that for folks around the world to take a virtual tour of

-Air Training Plan Museum.
-The tour has been created by Bill Hillman, our
+the Commonwealth Air Training Plan Museum.
+The tour has been created by

-webmaster, and leads the visitor through the various exhibits on display
+Bill Hillman, our webmaster, and leads the visitor through the various

-at the museum.
-In recent years, reflecting the advances in digital photography,
+exhibits on display at the museum.
+In recent years, reflecting the advances

 html || www.airmuseum.ca/homebase.html